-The defensive interval ratio (DIR), also known as the basic defense interval ratio (BDIR) or the defensive interval period ratio (DIPR), is a financial liquidity ratio that indicates for how many days a company can operate without needing to tap into capital sources other than its current assets.
+The defensive interval ratio (DIR) is a financial liquidity ratio that indicates how many days a company can operate without needing to tap into capital sources other than its current assets.
+It is also known as the basic defense interval ratio (BDIR) or the defensive interval period ratio (DIPR).

-Such sources of capital include long-term assets such as a company’s patents or PP&E investments, which have relatively poor liquidity, meaning that they would take considerably more time to sell off at their fair market value than the company’s current assets.
+Sources of capital include long-term assets such as a company’s patents or PP&E investments, which have relatively poor liquidity.
+This means they might take considerably more time to sell off at their fair market value.

-Typically, long-term assets cannot be sold in the current accounting period, and they usually take upwards of one year to liquidate.
-Another example of long-term capital would be the company’s external sources of capital that would also require more time to see cash flows from (i.e., issuing new debt or equity).
+Typically, long-term assets cannot be sold in the current accounting period.
+They usually take upwards of one year to liquidate.
+Examples of long-term, less liquid capital include a company’s external sources of capital that would require time to see cash flows from (e.g., issuing new debt or equity).

-The defensive interval ratio can be calculated by dividing the company’s current assets by its daily expenditures, as indicated below:
+The defensive interval ratio is calculated by dividing the company’s current assets by its daily expenditures, as indicated below:

 Current Assets = Cash + Accounts Receivable + Marketable Securities

-Many analysts believe that the defensive interval ratio is a better liquidity ratio to use than the classic quick ratio or current ratio.
-It is because the latter ratios measure the company’s short-term liquidity with regards to its daily expenditures rather than some form of liabilities.
+Many analysts believe that the DIR is a better liquidity ratio to use than the classic quick ratio or current ratio.
+This is because the DIR measures a company’s short-term liquidity in regard to its daily expenditures.

-The formula will also provide a number of days, rather than a ratio of the company’s assets to liabilities, which makes it easier to interpret as a measure of liquidity.
-It would be more useful to understand that a company has the ability to remain liquid without tapping into its long-term assets for X number of days rather than knowing that a company has a quick ratio that is greater than one.
+Also, the DIR provides analysts with a number of days, rather than a ratio of the company’s assets to liabilities.
+This makes it easier to interpret as a measure of liquidity.
+Knowing that a company can remain liquid for “X” number of days without tapping into its long-term assets is an easily grasped point of reference.
+It provides a clearer, more definitive point of information than, for example, the knowledge that a company has a quick ratio that is greater than one.

-That being said, the defensive interval ratio, by itself, is not as useful as it could be, since it does not provide siginificant context about the company’s situation.
-Therefore, the ratio should be compared to the defensive interval ratio of comparable companies in the same industry in order to gain insight about how the company is performing relative to its competitors.
-The DIR can also be compared to the company’s very own historical DIRs in order to see how its liquidity had changed over time.
+That being said, the defensive interval ratio, by itself, does not provide significant context about the company’s situation.
+The ratio should be compared to the DIR of comparable companies in the same industry in order to gain insight into the company’s relative performance.
+The DIR can also be compared to the company’s own historical DIR to see the liquidity trend over time.

 Defensive Interval Ratio Example

 Using the equation above, we can see that this company has a DIR of 92.9 days.
-As always, this number does not mean much by itself and should be compared to company historical DIRs and competitor DIRs in order to draw additional insights.
+As always, this number does not mean much by itself and should be compared to the company’s historical DIRs and competitor DIRs in order to draw additional insights.